 Do not carry your Social Security card; leave it in a secure place.
 Give out your Social Security number only when absolutely necessary.
 Ask to use other forms of identification when possible.

 Order a copy of your credit report from each of the three major credit bureaus at least once a year.
 Review the reports to make sure they are accurate and include only the activities you have authorized.

-Do not be a victim of phishing which is when thieves send e-mails that look as if they come from legitimate companies requesting certain personal information.
-Never provide personal information such as Social Security, credit card, and bank account numbers or user names and passwords to these e-mails.
-Be very suspicious of e-mails that were sent to you unsolicited.
+Do not be a victim of phishing, which occurs when thieves send emails that look as if they come from legitimate companies requesting certain personal information.
+Never provide personal information such as Social Security, credit card, and bank account numbers or user names and passwords to these emails.
+Be very suspicious of emails that were sent to you unsolicited.

 Write "check photo ID" in ink on the back of your credit cards near your signature.
 This will alert the store clerk to check the credit card against your photo identification.

 If you still use your Social Security number as your driver's license number, get it changed to a generic number.

 Be careful to protect yourself while shopping in malls and stores.
 Do not leave purses or wallets unattended or in easy places on your person to pick.
 Watch for people standing nearby with a cell phone with a camera.
 With camera cell phones available now, someone can easily take a clear picture of the information on your credit card.
 Block your ATM transactions with your body so no one can see your PIN number.